DuaaS-Codes/Change.py-/README.md

 # Change.py-
-A sample assignment done for Computer Science class.
+# Created by: Duaa S.
+# This code is a sample of an assignment I did
+# From Gr.
+10 Computer Studies class